dustinfast/PTC-Sim/README.md

 ## Caveats

 This application takes several liberties for the sake of simplicity in demonstration.
 For example, no high availability, redundancy, or persistent data is implmented, and no TCP/IP session management is performed (connections are created and torn down each time a msg is sent or fetched).
+In a typical PTC scenario, these features are likely to be mandatory.

 ## # TODO

 Class D/Qpid?
 Web input
-bos loco cmds
+bos loco cmds - need contextual repl first
-Command line args
 Shebang permissions
-Contextual repl (for demo)
 Move prompt below console output
 Consolidate lib sections under one class each?
 Ensure normalized app name
 Better output on connection error
-Standardize file headers
-check all docstrings for PEP8
-Privatize necessary members and do validation on public members Symbolic constants readme screenshots
+Standardize file headers and docstrings (PEP8) Privatize necessary members and do validation on public members readme screenshots
 TrackCircuits
 Flask